rjt-rockx/hexage-wiki/wiki/buka/index.md

 **Destroy everything** in your path and **navigate** through the rest - until you reach The Happy Place!

+## Development

+_Buka_ was Hexage's first game and the origin of their signature neon visual style.
+The distinctive glowing aesthetic that became a defining characteristic of all Hexage games actually started here as a practical design solution - the neon effects were initially used as visual warnings around enemies to help players identify threats.
+The look proved so striking that it became Hexage's trademark visual style across all their future games.

 ## Media

 <figure v-for="item in media" class="my-2">